RickZeeland/MaxiBug/README.md

 # How To Use

+First set the Postgres user name and password in the Settings screen.
-First you need to create a new project (File > New Project), define a project name and database name:
+If the user has the rights to create a database, create a new project (File > New Project), by defining a project name and database name:

 <img src="Screenshots/new-project.png" alt="New project window">